jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/anchor-ambiguous-text.md

 <!-- end auto-generated rule header -->

 Enforces `<a>` values are not exact matches for the phrases "click here", "here", "link", "a link", or "learn more".
-Screenreaders announce tags as links/interactive, but rely on values for context.
+Screen readers announce tags as links/interactive, but rely on values for context.
 Ambiguous anchor descriptions do not provide sufficient context for users.

 ## Rule options